 - 1-2 LinkedIn posts per week

-- 5 Tweets per week
+- 5 Tweets (posts on X) per week

 However, these numbers can fluctuate based on how active your school already is on social media.
 Always keep the 70/20/10 rule in mind — only about 10% of all posts should be self-promotional.

-Step 3: You will also want to include some paid ads into your social media strategy.
+Step 3: You will also want to include some paid ads in your social media strategy.
 For your #GivingTuesday campaign, create different target audiences based on constituent status — student, parent, grandparent, alum, etc — and slightly tailor the text in your ads to engage those different audiences.
 This is extremely important, as the same thing that provokes a current student to donate may not be the same as an alum, and especially a grandparent.
 A realistic budget to make ads work for you is about $50-$100/week during the campaign.

 9. Say "Thanks!"